 Photo:Okinawa Prefecture

 The Ryukyu dynasty had flourishing trade with China and Southeast Asia between the 14th and 15th centuries when weaving techniques were introduced.
 The climate of Okinawa led artisans to develop original styles.
 In Shuri, the old capital of the Ryukyu dynasty, weaving techniques, colors, designs, elegance, and style were especially developed as a result of weaving cloth dedicated to the royal family and aristocrats.
-Shuri brocade has been passed down for generations in the royal family and among upper-class women.
-The processes of Shuri brocade are not divided but manufactured in one continuous process by hand, so the artisans are able to produce only a small amount but various types of fabric.
-In spite of losing everything during World War II, the long heritage of Shuri brocade in Okinawa has been cherished up to today.
+Shuri Textiles has been passed down for generations in the royal family and among upper-class women.
+The processes of Shuri Textiles are not divided but manufactured in one continuous process by hand, so the artisans are able to produce only a small amount but various types of fabric.
+In spite of losing everything during World War II, the long heritage of Shuri Textiles in Okinawa has been cherished up to today.
 Patterns that feature the nature and animals of Okinawa originate from their unique kasuri technique.
 Ryukyu kasuri is believed to be one of the roots of kasuri in Japan and has influenced other kasuri production regions.

 Production Process